GerardoCastanos/ai-case-study/README.md

 * 1903 as "The Allen-Bradley Company"

 ### **Who are the founders of the company?**
-* Lynde and Harry Bradley
+* Lynde Bradley and Dr. Stanton Allen.

 * How did the idea for the company (or project) come about?